 Committees are authorized, created, directed, and dissolved by majority vote of Council members at a Council meeting and shall meet, discuss, study, or resolve assigned issues as needed to carry out the business of AGIC.
 Committees shall meet at least quarterly but not on the same day as Council meetings, except in the event a special committee meeting is required due to Council priorities.
 Committees are required to have at least one Council member participating.
 Each committee shall appoint a Committee Chair to organize the group and to act as a spokesperson representing the committee before the Council.
-Committees.
-Committees are bound by Open Meeting Laws, which means all meetings must be held publicly, must have a quorum of committee voting members before the meeting may begin, and must include meeting agendas, meeting minutes, and records of any materials presented at the meetings.
+Committee Chairs shall be responsible for maintaining a roster of voting members on the committees.
+Committees are bound by Open Meeting Laws, which means all meetings must be held publicly, must have a quorum of committee voting members present, and must include meeting agendas, meeting minutes, and records of any materials presented at the meetings.
 The Committee Chair is responsible to ensure documentation is provided to the State Cartographer's Office.

-The Council, committees, and in certain cases, existing workgroups, may create workgroups, which focus on specific tasks assigned by their coordinating group.
-A workgroup can be assembled either by majority vote of the Council/committee or at the pleasure of the Council/committee Chair.
-Workgroups will be formed as they are needed and, upon completion of their assigned tasks, the workgroup may be disbanded at the pleasure of the original coordinating body.
+The Council, committees, and in certain cases, existing workgroups, may create workgroups, which focus on specific tasks assigned by their parent group.
+A workgroup can be assembled either by majority vote of the Council/Committee or at the pleasure of the Council/Committee Chair.
+Workgroups will be formed as they are needed and must have a defined goal and deadline, which shall not extend longer than 12 months.
+Upon completion of their assigned tasks or once the deadline is reached, the workgroup may be disbanded at the pleasure of the parent body or have their deadline extended, either with the same goal or with a new goal.
 The role of the workgroup is not to make a decision on a topic, but to compile information and report to the body that created it.
 The organizing body will establish a Workgroup Chair to organize the group and act as spokesperson.
 Workgroup Chairs will maintain a roster of voting members.
-As with committees, workgroups must follow Open Meeting Laws, where all meetings are held publicly, a quorum is established before meetings may start, and records of agendas, meeting minutes, and any materials presented during meetings are retained and documented with the State Cartographer's Office.
+As with committees, workgroups must follow Open Meeting Laws, where all meetings are held publicly, a quorum must be present, and records of agendas, meeting minutes, and any materials presented during meetings are retained and documented with the State Cartographer's Office.